 (photo credit: RAANAN COHEN/MAARIV)

-Alon's theft caused the Trade Bank to collapse and cost the government half a billion shekels in deposit insurance.
+Alon's theft left indelible marks on Israel's banking industry.
+The small Trade Bank collapsed, costing the government a half-billion shekels in deposit insurance.

 New banking regulation was put in place to prevent employees from having too much unsupervised access.
 The entirety of the banking system consolidated as Israelis lost faith in small banks and larger banks bought them up.